Gabriele-Donato/website-materials-/README.md

 Note that 2) has been an interest of mine since I learned webscraping, so I plan to define it in the most general way so that it can be a reusable component: finally I have the skills to tackle the problem!!

-**This file is dated 24/07/2024 15.00 and the PySpark code is being written: it will be updated soon**